pouryare/udemy-course-recommendation/README.md

 ## Usage

-1. Open the application (either locally, on Heroku, or via Docker).
+1. Open the application (either locally, on Heroku, via Docker, or on Azure).
 2. On the home page, enter a course title or keywords in the search bar.
 3. Click the "Recommend" button to view similar courses.
 4. Navigate to the Dashboard to explore analytics about the Udemy course ecosystem, including: